Lamdat-oss/ado-automation-tool/readme.md

 3. **To use LastRun**: Access the `LastRun` variable for incremental processing
 4. **Recommended**: Update `ScheduledTaskIntervalMinutes` to 1 minute in configuration
 5. **Configure**: Set `ScheduledScriptDefaultLastRun` for appropriate default behavior
+6. **Configure timeouts**: Set `ScheduledScriptExecutionTimeoutSeconds` for longer running scripts
-6. **Test**: Verify scripts run at expected intervals and process incremental data correctly
+7. **Test**: Verify scripts run at expected intervals and process incremental data correctly

 ### Example Migration